 This certificate should then be sent to:

-The Spanish authorities will generally want the tax due on the UK pension to actually be paid for the first time (in May/June of the following year) before they will issue a certificado de residencia.
-This might not be until almost 18 months after have taken up Spanish residence.
-If this is the case, any PAYE tax deducted at source in the UK while actually resident in Spain is ultimately repaid.
+The Spanish authorities will generally want the tax due on your UK pension to actually be paid for the first time (in May/June of the following year) before they will issue a certificado de residencia.
+This might not be until almost 18 months after you have taken up Spanish residence.
+If this is the case, you will ultimately be repaid any PAYE tax deducted at source in the UK while you were actually resident in Spain.

-Government service pensions (for example, civil service, local authority, fire service, police and most teachers) remain liable only to UK tax and are not taxable in Spain at all.
-Depending on how they are administered, NHS pensions may or may not belong to this category – if paid by a local authority, it may be a government service pension, but even then, for the purposes of the relevant double tax treaty, it may not be.
+Government service pensions (for example, civil service, local authority, fire service, police, most teachers) remain liable only to UK tax and are not directly taxable in Spain.
+However, under the new UK/Spain double tax treaty, which has been in force since 1st January 2015, the income is taken into account when determining the effective tax rate on your other directly taxable income.
+Depending on how they are administered, NHS pensions may or may not belong to this category.
+If paid by a local authority it may be a government service pension, but even then, for the purposes of the relevant double tax treaty it may not be.

-If a government service pension is transferred to a private scheme, the pension will be taxable in Spain.
-It may be possible to transfer out before reaching the age of 59 or commencing receipt of the pension.
+If you transfer your government service pension to a private scheme, the pension will be taxable in Spain.
+You may be able to transfer out as long as you have not reached the age of 59 nor commenced receipt of the pension.

 The above tax treatment normally applies to annuities which have not been acquired as a result of inheritance, legacy or other means of succession, and where an employer has not contributed to fund.

-For temporary annuities (an annuity over a set period of time) the relevant percentage applied to the income depends on the duration of the annuity; that is, for an annuity up to five years 12% is liable to Spanish tax leaving 88% exempt; for an annuity over 15 years 25% is taxed and 75% exempt.
+For temporary annuities (an annuity paid over a set period of time) the relevant percentage applied to the income depends on the duration of the annuity i.e. for an annuity up to five years 12% is liable to Spanish tax leaving 88% exempt; for an annuity over 15 years 25% is taxed and 75% exempt.

 The tax treatment of an annuity from a UK private pension is currently a grey area in Spain.
 This is because often in a private scheme the trustees have purchased an annuity on your behalf.
-If the pension is recorded on the self-assessment tax return in Spain as an annuity, it can be accepted as such, even though it was not purchased directly.
-If no claim is made for the annuity treatment, or the claim is not successful, the pension income will be taxed as general income at the progressive scale rates.
+If the pension is recorded on your self-assessment tax return in Spain as an annuity, it can be accepted as such, even though you did not purchase it directly.
+If you do not make a claim for the annuity treatment, or your claim is not successful, your pension income will be taxed as general income at the progressive scale rates.